Frequently Asked Questions

 THE ACCURACY OF NIPT

 NIPT tests create less false alarms than standard NHS first-trimester blood screenings (like first-trimester bloodwork or quad screening).
-Research has shown that NIPT is much more accurate than those same standard screenings in predicting the risk of Down's syndrome.
-Because of the high rates of false 'positive' from NHS combined screening, many women are often referred to us from our NHS colleagues.
-Some hospital offer NIPT privately themselves for a similar fee, however they do not include gender determination AND take much longer to report results.
+Research has shown that NIPT is much more accurate than those same standard screenings in predicting the risk of chromosomal abnormalities.
+Because of the high rates of false 'positive' from NHS combined screening, many women are often referred to us from our NHS colleagues when they receive a 'higher chance' combined result.
+Some hospital offer NIPT privately themselves for a similar fee, however they do not include gender determination AND take much longer to report the results back to you.
+Contact us for further information on the test you have chosen.

 'HIGHER CHANCE' RESULTS

-In the event of a high chance NIPT result we make a medical referral to your local fetal medicine team to help decide next steps forward, including whether to have a fully diagnostic test like Chorionic Villus Sampling (CVS) or amniocentesis (“amnio”).
+In the event of a 'higher chance' NIPT result we make a medical referral to your local fetal medicine team who will help you to decide the next steps forward, including whether to have a fully diagnostic test like Chorionic Villus Sampling (CVS) or amniocentesis (“amnio”).
 Both tests analyze a baby’s own genetic material, collected from the amniotic fluid or placenta to tell with 100 percent certainty whether a baby actually has a chromosome abnormality.
-However, these tests are invasive, which means they slightly increase the chance of miscarriage approx 1% nationally ie. approximately 2 in every 200 women.
+However, these tests are invasive, which means they slightly increase the chance of miscarriage approx 2% for Chrorionic Villus Sampling (CVS) nationally ie. approximately 1 in every 50 women, and 1% increase for Amniocentesis, which is 1 in every 100 women who have the procedure.

-NIPT is not suitable if you have cancer or chromosomal abnormalities including Trisomy 13, 18 and 21.
+NIPT is not suitable if you have been diagnosed with cancer or know that you have chromosomal abnormalities including Trisomy 13, 18 and 21.

 NIPT cannot be performed if you have had an organ transplant or received stem cell therapy or immunotherapy within the last 12 months.